jmeowmeow/PixieReport/express-progress/tasks.md

     * An upstream weather report update.
     * A cached image expires, the new image rebinds unbound params.
 Cache key includes params.

+Tue 17 Sep 2024 06:45:30 PM PDT

+We now have a draft picker at /make which forwards the dollset from the query parameters into the dollset radio button, which includes a "none set" option illustrated by '?' for the doll images.

+Probably the picker should have a little JS to re-read units, dollset, and location and rebuild the URL locally on a form change.
+IDK how to do a site picker.
+Maybe imagemap of the world with a couple levels of zoom, getting "stations near click" as a list, or enter a METAR station code and "validate" to look up.

+Thu 19 Sep 2024 08:52:41 AM PDT

+Arrgh, Talk Like A Pirate Day.
+Missed opportunity for some pirate and/or parrot art.

+/make, Station picker: Or "stations near initial location" and provide some seed locations as a list to orient on.
+Or put THOSE seed locations on the front page.
+North America, South America, Europe, Mediterranean, Africa, etc.

+But first let's get the cycle working with form widgets to model URL.

+Rather hacky approach:
+* onLoad picks up the current location, set, and units
+* onChange substitutes the changed parameter and calls document.location = (new relative URL)
+* Let's try that last bit all by itself! (thanks to E. for the suggestion)
+* In the console: document.location='/compose?location=LIMC&set=1' : totally works!

+Other hacky approach (for doll set, for units; leaving station name aside):
+* Each chooser has a GET URL link which is preloaded with that substitution to the source URL.
+* No Javascript needed at all, and you already have withQueryParmas(baseUrl, props) to build the relative URL from '/make'.

 ## Weatherpixie.com Features